-For use with all locks enrolled into the Trilogy NetworxTM radio network, these wireless commands can be sent to all locks in an Account during a crisis or other urgent situation.
+For use with all 1300NW series locks enrolled into the Trilogy NetworxTM radio network, these wireless commands can be sent to all locks in an Account during a crisis or other urgent situation.

 By default, Administrative Users (Users 1-11) can send an Emergency command.
 In addition, any User Code can be programmed to allow the use of these Emergency Commands by simply adding that User Code to an "Emergency Users" list within DL-Windows.
-When an enabled User Code is pressed at a lock keypad, first the lock unlocks, then the lock permits the use of these emergency commands to be sent to all locks in the network, as follows:
+When an enabled User Code is pressed at any 1300NW series lock keypad, first the 1300NW series lock unlocks, then the lock permits the use of these emergency commands to be sent to all locks in the network, as follows:

-- ...press OOOO to issue "Emergency Passage", to indefinitely unlock all doors; - ...press 123 to issue "Return to Normal" returning all doors to "normal" (non-emergency) operation.
+- ...press 9 1 to issue "Emergency Lock Down", to indefinitely lock all doors; - ...press 01010 to issue "Emergency Passage", to indefinitely unlock all doors; - ...press 23 to issue "Return to Normal" returning all doors to "normal" (non-emergency) operation.

-In addition, emergency commands may be sent via an RR-
+In addition, emergency commands may be sent via an RR-4BKEYFOB.

-4BKEYFOB.
 Note: 3 chirps sound after each emergency command entry.
 See page 11 and the DL-Windows User Guide OI383, "Emergency Commands" for more information.
-Note: DL-Windows does not need to be running to allow these "Emergency" commands to be initiated; any lock keypad can be used to disseminate these commands throughout the system.
+Note: DL-Windows does not need to be running to allow these "Emergency" commands to be initiated; any 1300NW series lock keypad can be used to disseminate these commands throughout the system.